learning-zone/python-basics/README.md

             port 80.
 The next test is to see whether the port is even open.
             `$ telnet 10.1.2.5 80`

-            If nmap isn’t installed, use your package manager to install the nmap package.
+            If nmap isn't installed, use your package manager to install the nmap package.
 To test web1:
             `$ nmap -p 80 10.1.2.5`

             nmap is smart enough that it can often tell the difference between a closed port that is truly closed and a closed port behind a firewall.
 Normally when a port is actually down, nmap will report it as closed.
 Here it reported it as filtered.
 What this tells us is that some firewall is in the way and is dropping the packets to the floor.
 This means you need to investigate any firewall rules on the gateway (10.1.1.1) and on web1 itself to see